Ari345ari/real-estate-app/README.md

 - Manage listings (edit and update property detials and images)
 - View bookings (see all bookings for your properties)

+Installation
+NEED
+Node.js
+PostgreSQL
+npm

+To set the BACKEND

+cd backend

+install dependencies

+npm install

+create .env file

+PORT=5000
+DB_USER=your_db_user
+DB_PASSWORD=your_db_password
+DB_HOST=localhost
+DB_PORT=5432
+DB_NAME=realestate
+JWT_SECRET=your_jwt_secret

+start server in the frontend but to check if your server is running do (node server.js)

+npm start

+the app will run on http://localhost:3000

 Author
 Developed as a project for CS425 IIT
 By Ariunjargal Ariubnbold